Seattle Kraken: Logo and uniforms

 On July 23, 2020, the team held an event to reveal their team branding.
 The franchise's promotional materials state that the team's "Kraken" name was adopted to honor the maritime culture of Seattle.
 The Pacific Northwest region also has a history of Scandinavian immigrants and ancestry, further connecting Seattle to the Nordic origin of the "Kraken" mythology.
-The colors chosen for the team's logo were ice blue, boundless blue, shadow blue and red alert.
+The colors chosen for the team's logo were ice blue, boundless blue, shadow blue, and red alert.
+The team's logo furthermore also contains a red eye and a tentacle.
 For the team's jerseys, deep sea blue served as the base color with the logo's colors as accent colors.
-The first time Kraken uniforms were seen on players was at the 2021 NHL expansion draft.
+Kraken players first wore the uniforms at the 2021 NHL expansion draft.

 On October 20, 2022, the Kraken unveiled their "Reverse Retro" uniform for the 2022–23 season, featuring an ice blue base with deep sea blue striping.
 The design was a callback to the Seattle Ironmen, a defunct Pacific Coast Hockey League (PCHL) team that existed in the 1940s.

-For the 2024 Winter Classic, the Kraken wore a uniform inspired by the Seattle Metropolitans, a former Stanley Cup-competing team which won the championship in 1917.
+For the 2024 NHL Winter Classic, the Kraken wore a uniform inspired by the Seattle Metropolitans, a former Stanley Cup-competing team which won the championship in 1917.
 The deep sea blue uniform features a red "S" similar to the Metropolitans' crest, but shaped to the current "S" logo of the Kraken, with the team name written inside.
 Ice blue, vintage white and deep sea blue stripes were added to the body and sleeves.
 The uniform was officially unveiled on November 22, 2023, but was leaked four days earlier when players from the National Basketball Association's Utah Jazz walked into their home arena wearing it.

 On September 4, 2025, the Kraken unveiled their first alternate uniform.
-The black-based set featured glow-in-the-dark elements as a nod to bioluminescence, along with sonar-inspired stripes on the sleeves and socks, and a glow-in-the-dark patch as a nod to the Muckleshoot Native American tribe.
+The black-based set featured glow-in-the-dark elements as a nod to bioluminescence, along with sonar-inspired stripes on the sleeves and socks, and a glow-in-the-dark Muckleshoot Indian Tribe patch.
 Both the Kraken logo and numbers are in black with glow-in-the-dark trim.